RupeshKumar4511/Full_Stack_Development/README.md

 7. Export Functions: Context can also export functions for actions
 8. Logic Separation: This helps keep the UI and business logic separate from each other.

+createContext() is a built-in function that we use to create a Context object.
+This Context object allows you to share values (data) between components.

+UserContext.Provider is a React component that comes from calling createContext().
+It's part of the Context API, and its job is to "provide" a value (like user data) to all components inside it.(In place of UserContext there can be any other name).

 ```
 <br>
 Disadvantages: